-This article explains that "provision of health and social measures," means that the state's duty to provide the highest standard of health for its citizens extends beyond just the health sectors of governments; it involves all other sectors as well, including government transportation and vegetation management sectors.
-These agencies must act and be regulated in ways that are protective of citizens' health.
+This article elucidates the meaning of "provision of health and social measures," saying that the state's duty to provide the highest standard of health for its citizens extends beyond just the health sectors of governments; it involves all other sectors as well, including the responsibility to see that transportation, vegetation control and agricultural sectors are regulated in ways that are protective of citizens' health.

-- This article says that in addition to departments of health, all government departments, including departments of transportation, vegetation management and other agencies that deal with chemicals and other potential health risks; these agencies too have a positive duty to protect the health of citizens. - 13.
-Right to a healthy environment improve the environment for the benefit of present and future generations."
+This article says that in addition to departments of health, all government departments, including departments of transportation, vegetation management, agriculture and other agencies that deal with chemicals and other potential health risks, also have a positive duty to protect the health of citizens.

+13. Right to a healthy environment